burmilla/burmilla.github.io/content/docs/installation/cloud/gce.md

 ## Using a Cloud Config File with GCE

 If you want to pass in your own cloud config file that will be processed by [cloud init](/docs/configuration/#cloud-config), you can pass it as metadata upon creation of the instance during the `gcloud compute` command.
 The file will need to be stored locally before running the command.
 The key of the metadata will be `user-data` and the value is the location of the file.
-If any SSH keys are added in the cloud config file, it will also be added to the **burmilla** user.
+If any SSH keys are added in the cloud config file, it will also be added to the **rancher** user.

 ```bash
 $ gcloud compute instances create --project <PROJECT_ID> --zone <ZONE_TO_CREATE_INSTANCE> <INSTANCE_NAME> --image <PRIVATE_IMAGE_NAME> --metadata-from-file user-data=/Directory/of/Cloud_Config.yml